Tree line: Exposure

-On coasts and isolated mountains, the tree line is often much lower than in corresponding altitudes inland and in larger, more complex mountain systems, because strong winds reduce tree growth.
+On coasts and isolated mountains, the tree line is often much lower than corresponding altitudes inland and in larger, more complex mountain systems, because strong winds reduce tree growth.
 In addition, the lack of suitable soil, such as along talus slopes or exposed rock formations, prevents trees from gaining an adequate foothold and exposes them to drought and sun.

 Arctic

-The arctic tree line is the northernmost latitude in the Northern Hemisphere where trees can grow; farther north, it is too cold all year round to sustain trees.
-Extremely cold temperatures, especially when prolonged, can freeze the internal sap of trees, killing them.
+The Arctic tree line is the northernmost latitude in the Northern Hemisphere where trees can grow; farther north, it is too cold all year round to sustain trees.
+Extremely low temperatures, especially when prolonged, can freeze the internal sap of trees, killing them.
 In addition, permafrost in the soil can prevent trees from getting their roots deep enough for the necessary structural support.

 Unlike alpine tree lines, the northern tree line occurs at low elevations.
-The arctic forest–tundra transition zone in northwestern Canada varies in width, perhaps averaging 145 km and widening markedly from west to east, in contrast with the telescoped alpine timberlines.
+The Arctic forest-tundra transition zone in northwestern Canada varies in width, perhaps averaging 145 km and widening markedly from west to east, in contrast with the telescoped alpine timberlines.
 North of the arctic tree line lies the low-growing tundra, and southwards lies the boreal forest.

-Two zones can be distinguished in the arctic tree line: a forest–tundra zone of scattered patches of krummholz or stunted trees, with larger trees along rivers and on sheltered sites set in a matrix of tundra; and "open boreal forest" or "lichen woodland", consisting of open groves of erect trees underlain by a carpet of Cladonia spp. lichens.
+Two zones can be distinguished in the Arctic tree line: a forest–tundra zone of scattered patches of krummholz or stunted trees, with larger trees along rivers and on sheltered sites set in a matrix of tundra; and "open boreal forest" or "lichen woodland", consisting of open groves of erect trees underlain by a carpet of Cladonia spp. lichens.
 The proportion of trees to lichen mat increases southwards towards the "forest line", where trees cover 50 percent or more of the landscape.

 Antarctic

-A southern treeline exists in the New Zealand Subantarctic Islands and the Australian Macquarie Island, with places where mean annual temperatures above 5 C support trees and woody plants, and those below 5 C do not.
+A southern tree line exists in the New Zealand Subantarctic Islands and the Australian Macquarie Island, with places where mean annual temperatures above 5 C support trees and woody plants, and those below 5 C do not.

-Another treeline exists in the southwesternmost parts of the Magellanic subpolar forests ecoregion, where the forest merges into the subantarctic tundra (termed Magellanic moorland or Magellanic tundra).
-For example, the northern halves of Hoste and Navarino Islands have Nothofagus antarctica forests but the southern parts consist of moorlands and tundra.
+Another tree line exists in the southwesternmost parts of the Magellanic subpolar forests ecoregion, where the forest merges into the subantarctic tundra (termed Magellanic moorland or Magellanic tundra).
+For example, the northern halves of Hoste and Navarino Islands have Nothofagus antarctica forests, but the southern parts consist of moorlands and tundra.